amazon-connect/ai-powered-speech-analytics-for-amazon-connect/README.md

 * Deploy the solution to your account by launching a new AWS CloudFormation stack using the link of the solution template in Amazon S3.

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](_https://docs.aws.amazon.com/solutions/latest/<solution-trademark-name>/collection-of-operational-metrics.html_).

 ***

 Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.